Jonathan Isaac: College career

 Before the 2016–17 season began, Isaac was considered a preseason watch for the Karl Malone Award.
 Isaac would record his first double-double of the season with 14 points and 10 rebounds in a 100–71 win over Detroit on November 20.
-He'd earn the ACC Freshman of the Week award for his performances from November 15–21, 2016.
+He'd earned the ACC Freshman of the Week award for his performances from November 15–21, 2016.
 On January 18, 2017, Isaac recorded 23 points, 10 rebounds, and a season-high 7 blocks in a win over the Notre Dame Fighting Irish.
 On February 8, 2017, Isaac scored 21 points in a 95–71 victory against the NC State Wolfpack.
-Throughout the season, Isaac was considered a team leader alongside fellow prospects Dwayne Bacon and Xavier Rathan-Mayes, to the point where they at one point were considered the sixth-best team of the nation.
+Throughout the season, Isaac was considered a team leader alongside fellow prospects Dwayne Bacon and Xavier Rathan-Mayes, to the point where they at one point were considered the sixth-best team in the nation.
 As the second seed in the ACC tournament, Florida State beat Virginia Tech in the quarterfinals, but lost to Notre Dame in the semi-finals.
 His team then proceeded to the NCAA Tournament, where they were seeded 3rd in the West.
 They won their first-round game 86–80 against FGCU at Amway Center in Orlando, Florida.
-However, they lost in the round of 32 in a blowout upset against 11th seeded Xavier, 91-66.
+However, they lost in the round of 32 in a blowout upset against 11th-seeded Xavier, 91–66.
 Isaac scored just 25 points in two games In his NCAA Tournament career.
 At the conclusion of his freshman season, he was named to the All-ACC Freshman Team of 2017.
 In addition to that, Isaac announced his intention to forgo his final three years of collegiate eligibility and enter the 2017 NBA draft where he was projected as a lottery first round selection.
 He was the second player in Florida State's basketball history to leave as a one-and-done prospect, behind Malik Beasley in 2016.